HOW TO TRAVEL BETWEEN LISBON AND LAGOS

 Have you thought about a private tour?
 There are some fantastic options available for private transfers and tours in both Lisbon and Lagos.
 Taking a guided tour will not only take the task of planning and booking off your hands but it will also maximise your time in Portugal.
 It is worth noting I haven’t personally taken a tour but I wanted to include as much information as possible in this guide.

 WHERE TO VISIT BETWEEN LISBON AND LAGOS

 Nestled in-between Lisbon and Lagos is the incredible Alentejo.
 A region to truly discover real Portugal.
-I just wanted to include a few places you might want to drop by.
+If you have time it is an amazing region to road trip around.

 WHERE TO STAY IN LISBON

 Lisbon is a maze of amazing accommodation options including boutique hotels, apartments and backpackers.
 I always use booking to book my stay in Lisbon.
-You can read my Lisbon Guide to find out my personal recommendations on where to stay or get started finding your dream spot on BookingCom now.
+You can read my Lisbon Guide to find out my personal recommendations on where to stay or get started finding a cosy place now.

 WHERE TO STAY IN LAGOS

-I am super proud to call Lagos my current home.
+I lived in Lagos for 4 years and a piece of my heart still resides there.
 The town has so much to offer including a gorgeous old town, stunning beaches (in my biased opinion – the best in the Algarve!).
-As with Lisbon Lagos has tonnes of great places stay including hotels, villas, apartments and backpackers.
-Take a little peak at what’s on offer on Booking and see if you can find your perfect place.
+I recommend basing yourself in the historical centre, the avenida or Meia Praia depending on what you are looking for.
 Read my Complete Guide to Lagos and start planning your trip now.